marloBruder/mmt1/guides/migration.md

 - <span style="color:oklch(39.6% 0.141 25.723)">■</span> Lighter red: This line will be removed after unifying.
 - <span style="color:oklch(28.2% 0.091 267.935)">■</span> Dark blue: The unifier will make a change in this cell.

+(Github unfortunately won't color the squares above correctly.
+To see the colors, please view this document in a non Github markdown renderer like vscode or view the colors within mmt1 as mentioned below)

 You can deactivate the coloring of the Unicode preview (and also lookup the meanings again) in the settings.
 Another thing the Unicode preview shows you is what the unifier will do.
 This allows you to for example quickly try out different formulas to see which one the unifier finds an existing theorem for, without having to trigger the unifier each time.
 This too can be deactivated in the settings if you just want a pure Unicode preview.

 Using the indention is another way to extract information out of the Unicode preview.
 If you for example want to quickly remind yourself which proof steps you have completed but not yet used for anything else, you can look for proof steps with an indention of 1, since that indicates that no other steps depends on them.